 Where is the ONLY place in the entire world where you can hunt for diamonds for a small fee and KEEP what you find?

 In the United States, the Crater of Diamonds State Park in Arkansas is the world's eighth largest diamond-bearing volcanic crater.
-The park offers the public a chance to search for this valuable precious stone and even offers free identification and certification of the raw gems that are found.
-From 1972, (the year the area became a state park) to 2013, 30,891 rough diamonds have been discovered with a total weight of about 6,173 carats (USGS 2013 Minerals Yearbook for Gemstones).
+The park offers the public a chance to search for this valuable precious stone.
+From 1972, (the year the area became a state park) to 2013, 30,891 rough versions of this precious stone have been discovered with a total weight of about 6,173 carats (USGS 2013 Minerals Yearbook for Gemstones).